buildspace/buildspace-projects/NFT_Game/en/Section_2/Lesson_1_Build_Boss_And_Attack_Logic.md

   // Make sure the boss has more than 0 HP. require (
     bigBoss.hp > 0,
-    "Error: boss must have HP to attack boss."
+    "Error: boss must have HP to attack character."
   );
 }
 ```